-Alternatively, you can import values from an external file using the object reference syntax described in "Object References" on page 11.
+Alternatively, you can import values from an external file using the object reference syntax described in Object References.

 Validation

 The Configuration Importer always applies a configuration that is syntactically correct.
 A syntactically correct configuration with a semantic error, such as a port number being out of the valid port range, is still applied, but the Traffic Manager reports an error and does not start the affected service.